-The businesses acquired in the Sky Financial merger were fully integrated into each of the corresponding Huntington lines of business as of July 1, 2007.
-The Sky Financial merger had the largest impact to Regional Banking, but also impacted PFCMIG and Treasury/Other.
-For Regional Banking, the merger added two new banking regions and strengthened our presence in five regions where Huntington previously operated.
+The businesses acquired in the Sky Financial merger were fully integrated into each of the corresponding Huntington business segments as of July 1, 2007.
+The Sky Financial merger had the largest impact to the Retail and Business Banking, Commercial Banking, and Commercial Real Estate business segments, but also impacted PFG and Treasury/Other.
 The merger did not significantly impact AFDS.

-Methodologies were implemented to estimate the approximate effect of the acquisition for the entire company; however, these methodologies were not designed to estimate the approximate effect of the acquisition to individual lines of business.
-As a result, the effect of the acquisition to the individual lines of business is not quantifiable.
-In the following line of business discussions for Regional Banking and PFCMIG, the discussion is primarily focused on the 2008 fourth quarter results compared with the 2008 third quarter results.
-We believe that this comparison provides the most meaningful analysis because: (a) the impacts of the Sky Financial acquisition are included in both periods, and (b) the comparisons of the 2008 reported results to the 2007 reported results are distorted as a result of the nonquantifiable impact of the Sky Financial acquisition to the Regional Banking and PFCMIG lines of business, however this comparison is briefly discussed, and (c) the comparisons of the 2008 fourth quarter to the 2007 fourth quarter are distorted as a result of numerous significant adjustments (see "Significant Items" located within the "Discussion of Results of Operations" section), including adjustments related to Franklin, during both the 2008 and 2007 fourth quarters.
-As a result, we believe that a more meaningful analysis of our core activities is obtained by comparisons to the prior quarter; as such, comparisons are less affected by the impact of the overall economic changes.
+Methodologies were implemented to estimate the approximate effect of the acquisition for the entire company; however, these methodologies were not designed to estimate the approximate effect of the acquisition to individual business segments.
+As a result, the effect of the acquisition to the individual business segments is not quantifiable.
+In the following business segment discussions, with the exception of AFDS, the discussion is primarily focused on the 2008 fourth quarter results compared with the 2008 third quarter results.
+We believe that this comparison provides the most meaningful analysis because: (a) the impacts of the Sky Financial acquisition are included in both periods, (b) the comparisons of the 2008 reported results to the 2007 reported results are distorted as a result of the nonquantifiable impact of the Sky Financial acquisition to the Retail and Business Banking, Commercial Banking, Commercial Real Estate, and PFG lines of business, and (c) the comparisons of the 2008 fourth quarter to the 2007 fourth quarter are distorted as a result of numerous significant adjustments (see "Significant Items" located within the "Discussion of Results of Operations" section), including adjustments related to Franklin, during both the 2008 and 2007 fourth quarters.
+As a result, we believe that a more meaningful analysis of our core activities is obtained by comparisons to the prior quarter.
 As mentioned previously, AFDS was not significantly impacted by the acquisition.
-As a result, the AFDS line of business discussion compares full-year 2008 reported results with full-year 2007 reported results.
+As a result, the AFDS business segment discussion compares full-year 2008 reported results with full-year 2007 reported results.